daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 You can see through time, try to reach through it, and eventually even travel through it.

 {{< hint info >}}
-Although all character choices are subject to GM approval, Travels Through Time is a focus that the GM and player should probably have a long conversation about ahead of time, so the player knows the rules of time travel (if any) that exist in the GM’s setting.
+Although all character choices are subject to GM approval, Travels Through Time is a focus that the GM and player should probably have a long conversation about ahead of time, so the player knows the rules of time travel (if any) that exist in the GM's setting.
 A character with this focus can drastically alter a setting, if the rules of time travel allow it.
 {{< /hint >}}

 * Tier 1: Anticipation